30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra cost to you.

-1. Check Out the Famous Shibuya Crossing
+1. Experience the Famous Shibuya Crossing

 shibuya crossing view